alexwlchan/alexwlchan.net/src/_articles/2024/2024-05-17-creating-a-safari-webarchive.md

 ---
-layout: post
+layout: article
 date: 2024-05-17 09:12:01 +00:00
 title: Creating a Safari webarchive from the command line
 summary: We can use the `createWebArchiveData` method on `WKWebView` to write a Swift script that creates Safari webarchive files.
-tags:
-  - swift
+topics:
-  - digital preservation
+  - Web archiving
-  - safari
+  - Swift
 colors:
   index_dark:  "#e9eaec"
   index_light: "#2076cc"
 card_attribution: https://pixabay.com/photos/compass-orientation-map-address-5261062/
-old_syntax_highlighting: true
 ---

 Recently I've been trying to create a local archive of my bookmarked web pages.